-Following cytoreductive surgery, all patients with Stage IV ovarian cancer are offered additional treatment.
-This is because the majority of patients will experience recurrence of their cancer even after complete surgical resection.
-Nearly all patients with Stage IV disease have cancer that was not removed by surgery.
-An effective treatment is needed to eliminate the remaining cancer in order to improve the outcome achieved with surgical removal of the cancer.
-Currently, this treatment is chemotherapy.
+Following cytoreductive surgery, all patients with stage IV ovarian cancer are offered additional treatment.
+This is because the majority of stage IV patients will experience recurrence because all cancer cells were not removed by surgery.
+An effective systemic treatment is needed to eliminate the remaining cancer in order to improve the outcome achieved with surgical removal of the cancer.

-Chemotherapy is most often given after surgery.
+Systemic chemotherapy is most often given after surgery.
 In some cases, however, it may be given both before and after surgery.
-Giving chemotherapy before surgery may reduce the amount of cancer, thereby allowing for more complete surgical removal of the cancer.
-This approach to treatment remains controversial, but it may be considered for selected patients with advanced disease who do not appear to be candidates for initial surgery.2
+Giving systemic therapy before surgery may reduce the amount of cancer, thereby allowing for more complete surgical removal of the cancer.
+This approach to treatment may be considered for selected patients with advanced disease who do not appear to be candidates for initial surgery.2

 Strategies to Improve Treatment

 The development of more effective cancer treatments requires that new and innovative therapies be evaluated with cancer patients.
 Because of the poor prognosis with current treatment, all patients with stage IV ovarian cancer should consider participation in a clinical trial.
 Clinical trials are studies that evaluate the effectiveness of new drugs or treatment strategies.
 Active investigation aimed at improving the treatment of ovarian cancer includes the following:

 Development of Precision Cancer Medicines: Research is ongoing to develop new medications that specifically target cancer cells in clinical trials.
 These trials typically require a sample of the cancer or liquid biopsy to be available in order to evaluate for biomarkers.
 Patients should learn about options to participate in these trials prior to surgery in order to ensure that cancer tissue is obtained correctly.
 Learn more about development of precision cancer medicines for treatment of ovarian cancer.